Introduction

 Yes, thesis statements can be a chore.
 Being expected to pack your main argument into one sentence often seems like a daunting, if not impossible task.
 In some cases, writing a thesis statement can seem redundant, monotonous, and even unnecessary.
 You might feel that you are artificially constructing a thesis statement in order to conform to the rules, thereby sacrificing the creative flow of your writing.
 All that might be true, but you still do need to master the basics of a thesis statement to create logical, organized, standardized academic essays.

-If you are struggling to find the right thesis statement, there is always help to be found.
-Call a writing tutor or ask your professor for help.
+If you are still struggling to find the right thesis statement, there is always help to be found.
+View our other writing guides, ask your professor for help, or reach out to a writing tutor.
 A good writing tutor can help you to hone your thesis and thereby save you a lot of time in the long run.

 Take the first step to becoming a better academic writer.